ensemble-ai/exercise-2-camera-control-Aroshia/CodeReview-Exercise2.md

 ___
 #### Justification #####
 The implementation for the lerp with position lock works as intended, where the camera follows the player at a slower speed and the target is unable to break the leash.
-The player is always within the max distance of the camera.
+The target is always within the max distance of the camera.
 There are a few visual issues with how the target jumps around when going at hyper speed, however.
+The author adds an extra export variable to account for the hyperspeed movement, where this is used for when the target is moving and is also outside the leash distance.
+A suggestion, however, might be to use the target's velocity during that frame itself rather than ratios of the base and hyperspeed.
+This may reduce redundancy regarding two types of follow speeds.

 ___
 ### Stage 4 ###